astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 prometheus.BASEDOMAIN
 ```

-Read below for guidelines on how to obtain a free SSL Cert from [Let's Encrypt](https://letsencrypt.org/) (optional) and how to create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) that points to your certificates (required).

-> **Note:** You're free to use a wildcard cert for your domain (e.g. `*.astro.BASEDOMAIN.com`), but you _cannot_ use a self-signed certificate.
+To obtain a TLS certificate, you can :
+* **Option 1:** Obtain a TLS certificate from Let's Encrypt.
+We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
+* **Option 2:** Request a TLS certificate from your organization's security team.
+We recommend this option for large organizations with their own  protocols for generating TLS certificates.

+Complete one of the two setups below based on your organization's needs.

-### Option 1: Obtain a TLS Certificate from Let's Encrypt
+### Option 1: Obtain a TLS certificate from Let's Encrypt

-Let's Encrypt is a free and secure service that provides automated SSL Certificates.
-Use this option if you are configuring Astronomer for a smaller organization without a dedicated security authority.
+Let's Encrypt is a free and secure service that provides automated TLS Certificates.
+Use this option if you are configuring Astronomer for a smaller organization without a dedicated security team.

-1. If you are on a Mac, run the following:
+1. Obtain a Free SSL Certificate from Let's Encrypt.
+If you are on a Mac, run the following:
 ```sh
 $ docker run -it --rm --name letsencrypt -v /Users/<my-username>/<my-project>/letsencrypt1:/etc/letsencrypt -v /Users/<my-username>/<my-project>/letsencrypt2:/var/lib/letsencrypt certbot/certbot:latest certonly -d "*.astro.BASEDOMAIN.com" --manual --preferred-challenges dns --server https://acme-v02.api.letsencrypt.org/directory
 ```